Chairman of the Board of Directors and Chief Executive Officer, Prologis

 Mr. Lyons received an MBA from Stanford University and a Bachelor of Science in industrial engineering and operations research from the University of California at Berkeley.

-Managing Partner, Resultant Capital Partners
+Former Managing Partner, Resultant Capital Partners

-Mr. Skelton is the founder and Managing Partner of Resultant Capital Partners.
+Mr. Skelton is the founder and the former Managing Partner of Resultant Capital Partners.
 In 2009, Mr. Skelton retired as the president and chief executive officer of Symphony Asset Management, a subsidiary of Nuveen Investments, Inc., an investment management firm.
 Prior to founding Symphony Asset Management in 1994, he was with Wells Fargo Nikko Investment Advisors from 1984 to 1993, where he served in a variety of capacities, including chief research officer, vice chairman, co-chief investment officer and chief executive officer of Wells Fargo Nikko Investment Advisors Limited in London.
 In addition to Prologis, Mr. Skelton is also a trustee of the Woodrow Wilson National Fellowship Foundation.

 Mr. Skelton holds a Ph.D. in mathematical economics and finance and an MBA from the University of Chicago and was an assistant professor of finance at the University of California at Berkeley, Walter A. Haas School of Business.